What are Nicola Bulley’s ‘specific vulnerabilities’ as police reveal new details

 It can also relate to committing or assisting in the commission of crimes because it is known the person may be easier to groom, manipulate and threaten, and as a victim, they may be less likely to report their experience.

-It is not clear which of those elements may relate to Ms Bulley.
+It is not clear which, if any, of those elements may relate to Ms Bulley.

 It remains the police’s “main working hypothesis” that the mother of two fell into the River Wyre.
 They reiterated on Wednesday that there was no evidence of any third-party involvement in the case.